NAD+ IV Therapy · Miami

 CMO · Board-Certified General Surgeon

-Dr. Gedalia founded TrufaMED with a mandate for physician-led, evidence-grounded care in South Florida.
+Dr. Gedalia leads TrufaMED with a mandate for physician-led, evidence-grounded care in South Florida.
 Board-certified in General Surgery, he oversees clinical protocols including NAD+ infusion standards, contraindication review, and the integration of IV therapy with concierge medicine programs.
 Under his leadership, TrufaMED became Florida’s only Joint Commission-accredited urgent care — one of eight in the nation.

 Dr. Shane D. Naidoo MD